Lord William Bentinck: Early career

 In 1783, at the age of 9, he was given the sinecure of Clerk of the Pipe for life.

 Bentinck joined the Coldstream Guards on 28 January 1791 at the age of 16, purchasing an ensign's commission.
 He was promoted to captain-lieutenant (lieutenant) in the 2nd Regiment of Dragoons on 4 August 1792, and to captain in the 11th Regiment of Light Dragoons on 6 April 1793.
 He was promoted to major in the 28th Foot on 29 March 1794 and to lieutenant-colonel in the 24th Dragoons that July.
 On 9 January 1798, Bentinck was promoted to colonel.
 In 1803 he was, to some surprise, appointed Governor of Madras, and was promoted to major-general on 1 January 1805.
 Although his tenure was moderately successful, it was brought to an end by the Vellore Mutiny in 1806, prompted by Bentinck's order that the native troops be forbidden to wear their traditional attire.
 Only after serious violence was order restored and the offending policy rescinded, and Bentinck was recalled in 1807.

 After service in the Peninsular War, including as a brigade commander at the Battle of Corunna, Bentinck was appointed commander of British troops in Sicily.
 He was brevetted to lieutenant-general on 3 March 1811.
 A Whig, Bentinck used this position to meddle in internal Sicilian affairs, effecting the withdrawal from government of Ferdinand I of the Two Sicilies in favour of his son, Francis I of the Two Sicilies, the reactionary Queen's disgrace, and an attempt to devise a constitutional government for the troubled island, all of which ultimately ended in failure.
+As a result of his miscalculation, his Anglo-allied forces were defeated at the Battle of Ordal (1813) in Northern Spain.
 In 1814, Bentinck landed with British and Sicilian troops at Genoa, and commenced to make liberal proclamations of a new order in Italy which embarrassed the British government (which intended to give much of Italy to Austria), and led, once again, to his recall in 1815.